 - C. The following uses may be allowed or expanded at the Madras City County airport only:

 - 1. Executive Hanger for temporary overnight lodging of pilots only.

 - 2. Drag Strip

 - 3. Motor Cross Track

 - 4. Gun Club

 - 5. Round Track

 - 6. Vehicular Road Testing

+- Agricultural research facilities and offices for researchers engaged in such local research.

+[Ord.
+0-049-18]

 - D. Uses not permitted:

 - 1. Marijuana production

 - 2. Marijuana wholesale

 - 3. Marijuana processing

 - 4. Marijuana research

 - 5. Marijuana lab testing

 - 6. Marijuana retail.

 - 313.5 Outdoor Lighting.
 Outdoor lighting shall comply with Section 405 and the following:

 - A. Outdoor lighting shall not project directly onto an existing runway or taxiway or into existing airport approach corridors except where necessary for safe and convenient air travel.

 - B. Outdoor lighting shall not imitate airport lighting or impede the ability of pilots to distinguish between airport lighting and other lighting.

-- 313.6 Minimum Lot Size

-There is no minimum lot size in the AM zone.
+- 313.6 Minimum Lot Size There is no minimum lot size in the AM zone.